hempcoin-project/mnscript/README.md

 ## Usage:
 ```
-rupaya-cli mnsync status
+hempcoin-cli mnsync status
-rupaya-cli getinfo
+hempcoin-cli getinfo
-rupaya-cli masternode status
+hempcoin-cli masternode status
 ```

-Also, if you want to check/start/stop **Rupaya** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **Hempcoin** , run one of the following commands as **root**:

 **Ubuntu 16.04**:
 ```
-systemctl status Rupaya #To check the service is running.
+systemctl status Hempcoin #To check the service is running.
-systemctl start Rupaya #To start Rupaya service.
+systemctl start Hempcoin #To start Hempcoin service.
-systemctl stop Rupaya #To stop Rupaya service.
+systemctl stop Hempcoin #To stop Hempcoin service.
-systemctl is-enabled Rupaya #To check whetether Rupaya service is enabled on boot or not.
+systemctl is-enabled Hempcoin #To check whetether Hempcoin service is enabled on boot or not.
 ```
 **Ubuntu 14.04**:
 ```
-/etc/init.d/rupaya start #To start Rupaya service
+/etc/init.d/hempcoin start #To start Hempcoin service
-/etc/init.d/rupaya stop #To stop Rupaya service
+/etc/init.d/hempcoin stop #To stop Hempcoin service
-/etc/init.d/rupaya restart #To restart Rupaya service
+/etc/init.d/hempcoin restart #To restart Hempcoin service
 ```

 ***